Table of Contents

 Increase Exercise

 It’s important to find a type of exercise you enjoy.
-For example, take a 20-minute walk, do yoga, do pilates, do running, or do sports.
-The most important part of an exercise routine is consistently showing up (13).
+For example, take a 30-minute walk, try yoga, pilates, run, or dance.
+The most important part of an exercise routine is consistently showing up.

 Improve Sleep Quality